 - Securing keynotes or panel talks

-- Placing opinion pieces in prestigious publications
+- Developing media worthy ideas for opinion pieces and placing them in prestigious publications

-- Developing strong ideas and helping you write the above
+- Helping them write the above

 - Securing profile pieces in national papers or business magazines

-- Presentation training
+- Delivering media training

 - Book consultancy, (or sourcing a ghost writer if needed)

 We focus on personal PR for individuals.
 This doesn’t mean a vanity project.
 The end goal for our clients is often to promote their business or event or charity.
-We view Personal PR as the vehicle to promote something.
+We view Personal PR as the vehicle to promote something greater.
 What a career in media has taught me is that people are much easier to PR than businesses because they have a story, a view and expertise.
 That’s what I’m an expert at drawing out.

 If you want some of media insights on getting into the press, check out my Media Insider Podcast.